ShumailaAhmed/AI-Workshop/README.md

       return x
 ```

-In case of over fitting we can introduce dropouts.
+In case of over fitting, we can introduce dropouts.
 Dropouts are special layers.
 It randomly disconnects random nodes.
-This is to reduce reliebility of network on any specific feature (node) so that all features are equally important when the network is in learning phase.This ensures independant learning of all nodes.
-A diffrent set of nodes are turned off at each update.
+This is to reduce the reliability of the network on any specific feature (node) so that all features are equally important when the network is in the learning phase.
+This ensures independent learning of all nodes.
+A different set of nodes are turned off at each update.
 Dropouts reduce generalization error.
-Typically dropouts are placed between layers having large number of parameters.
+Typically dropouts are placed between layers having a large number of parameters.
 ![Dropuots](https://github.com/ShumailaAhmed/AI-Workshop/blob/main/dropout.png)